 You are already practicing Ashtanga yoga or at least a variation of the tradition… even when you simply take a moment to notice your breath.

 Ashtanga is more than yoga postures, poses, and asana.
 Ashtanga is a way of life that has been around for thousands and thousands of years (some say, at least 200 BCE, or longer).
-We know Ashtanga today because of Sri K. Pattabhi Jois (1915-2009), and B.K.S.
-Iyengar (1918-2014).
-I am only beginning my own journey with an Ashtanga yoga practice, but here’s what I know, so far:
+Today, Ashtanga yoga is practiced around the world and is an evolving form of “classic” yoga with a lineage that connects all yoga practitioners together.

 Ashtanga Vinyasa Yoga consists of eight aspects or limbs of a whole yoga practice.
 Ashta is the number eight in Sanskrit.
 It is also a Lebanese cream (the more you know!).
 Anga means, “limb.”